ryanwdavies/ryanwdavies.github.io/index.md

 I trained with Oracle Consulting UK as a graduate (1997) and since then have enjoyed working with Oracle technologies, in development and product administration.
 I enjoy staying abreast of the Oracle products, broader industry trends, and am enthusiastic about computer science.<br><br>

-Since 2013 I have developed a keen interest in DLT/blockchain, permissioned and permissonless ledgers, smart contracts, and technologies which new consensus protocols enable.
-I am keen to engage in London-based projects which might interface existing Oracle infrastructure with the new distributed ledger paradigm.
+Since 2013 I have developed a compelling interest in DLT/blockchain, permissioned and permissonless ledgers, smart contracts, and the distributed technologies which new consensus protocols enable.
+I am keen to engage in London-based projects which interface existing Oracle infrastructure with the new distributed ledger paradigm.
 </p>
     </td>
   </tr>